steve-noel/USMobileTH/README.md

    docker run -p 8080:8080 us-mobile-th
    ```
 ## Testing
+### Running the tests require you to have docker installed.
-To run unit & integration tests:
+To run the unit & integration tests run
 ```bash
 mvn test
 ```